torgeirn/tvlift-hack/TV-lift/ReverseEngineering.md

 ## TV-Lift
-The linear actuator the actually lifts the tv is mounted into the end of my bed.
+The linear actuator that actually lifts the tv is mounted into the end of my bed.
 Since this is quite a task to remove, I have only removed the power brick and the control unit.
 The power brick looks fairly standard except the output voltage at 29V.
 There is no need to disassemble the power brick since it will not be modified.

 Disassembly of the Control unit was just four screws, and the box came apart easily.
 The circuit board inside looks quite simple: